Sploder12/ADscript/README.md

 The result is stored inside the programs comparisonRet bool.
 comparisonRet is used by other functions such as CJUMP.

+**LESS**
+Compares two values using less than
+Takes 2 values,
+value, value
+The result is stored inside the programs comparisonRet bool.
+comparisonRet is used by other functions such as CJUMP.

+**GREAT**
+Compares two values using greater than
+Takes 2 values,
+value, value
+The result is stored inside the programs comparisonRet bool.
+comparisonRet is used by other functions such as CJUMP.

 **JUMP**
 Jumps to a marker.
 Takes 1 value,